Snowstache/Advanced-SQL/README.md

 Each query increases at various levels of difficulty, so you can save them for yourself and reinforce what your company already has.

+Check out the ADV_SQL files in the Scripts folder.

 ### Editor